lastCoyotes/SemesterFeeCalculator/docs/DeploymentGuide.md

 ## Quick Start

-- Go to https://gitlab.com/CS-499/uah-fee-calc/-/releases and pick the latest version.
+- Go to release and pick the latest version.
 (For this guide, 1.0.0 is used).

 - Download the Source Code `tar.gz` version.
 Below is a sample command that downloads the project from the copied source code link on the releases page.